Is Your Water Safe, and Do You Have Emergency Water Filtration?

 3 Emergency Water Filtration Options

-What do you do if there’s a disaster situation and you don’t have access to a commercial water filter?
+What do you do if there's a disaster situation and you don't have access to a commercial water filter?
+These filters will not make water safe, but they will reduce particulates.
 The following three methods can be used to “de-chunk” the water.

 Sock and Sand Water Filter